libxls/libxls/README.md

 * Internals rewritten to return errors instead of exiting
 * Heavily fuzz-tested with clang's libFuzzer, fixing many memory leaks and CVEs
 * Improved compatibility with C++
-* Continuous integration tests on Mac, Linux, and Windows
+* Continuous integration tests on portals like Mac, Linux, and Windows
-* Lots of other small fixes, see the commit history
+* Lots of other small fixes, you can see the commit history

 The [C API](include/xls.h) is pretty simple, this will get you started: